Nauxscript/app-switcher-spoon/README.md

 * The app continues running another process in the background when its window is closed by `command + w` (e.g., WeChat)
 * The app has different names in different languages (e.g., WeChat in Chinese is "微信").
 Using the name to match in these cases may not work properly.

+## How to Get BundleId

+There are simple ways to get the bundle ID:

+1. Using the command line: Run `osascript -e 'id of app "Application Name"'` to output the corresponding bundle ID.
+For example: `osascript -e 'id of app "Safari"'`
+2. Or you can right-click the application in Applications folder, select "Show Package Contents", then find the `CFBundleIdentifier` in `Contents/info.plist` file - this is the bundle ID (Note: this method requires you to have software installed that can open plist files to view their contents).

 ## Contributing

 Contributions to AppSwitcher are welcome!
 Please feel free to submit a Pull Request.